zhzhyeo1994/cryptosystem/README.md

     "customerId": "C1W1"
 }
 ```
-**Exceptions**
+**Exceptions** <br>
-PriceChangedException will be thrown if buy order have a order price lower than ask price or if sell order have a order price lower than the bid price.
+PriceChangedException will be thrown if buy order have a order price lower than ask price or if sell order have a order price lower than the bid price. <br>
-InsufficientValueException will be thrown if customer buy or sell an amount that they cannot afford.
+InsufficientValueException will be thrown if customer buy or sell an amount that they cannot afford. <br>
 ___